iFireMonkey/iFireMonkey.github.io/README.md

-# ifiremonkey.me
+# iFireMonkey.me
-**A website made as my personal website for projects, experimental stuff, and just a spot for me to be myself.
+- A website made as my personal website for projects, experimental stuff, and just a spot for me to be myself.
 ---
 ## JS/CSS used to help the site look beautiful:
 - Work I Used for Starting Points: